-For most patients, the recommended dose of cyclobenzaprine HCl tablets USP is 5 mg three times a day.
+For most patients, the recommended dose of cyclobenzaprine hydrochloride tablets is 5 mg three times a day.
 Based on individual patient response, the dose may be increased to 10 mg three times a day.
-Use of cyclobenzaprine HCl tablets USP for periods longer than two or three weeks is not recommended. (see INDICATIONS AND USAGE).
+Use of cyclobenzaprine hydrochloride tablets for periods longer than 2 or 3 weeks is not recommended (see INDICATIONS AND USAGE).

-Less frequent dosing should be considered for hepatically impaired or elderly patients (see PRECAUTIONS, Impaired Hepatic Function, and Use in the Elderly).
+Less frequent dosing should be considered for hepatically impaired or elderly patients (see PRECAUTIONS: Impaired Hepatic Function, and Use in the Elderly).